FedCampus/FedKit/README.md

 The ML model generation script for Android is located at `gen_tflite/`.
 Please see `gen_tflite/README.md` for information on how to create models and convert them to `.tflite` files.

+## Training procedure

+1. Client asks backend what which model to use based on its `data_type`.
+1. Client downloads that model if it does not have it.
+1. Client asks backend for a Flower server to train with that model.

 ## Development

 ### Development on Python code